dlong266/todo_tally/README.md

 Once the two pages were displaying the results I spent a little extra time cleaning a few things up.

 Because of the time allotted, I left out the following:
 1. Testing.
-If requested I can add those
+I do have another branch ```added_tests``` that contains a couple unit tests.
 2. Fancy web views.
 My goal was to display the proper results in a quick and simple manner.
-Static.
 3. Rails.
 It seemed overkill to scaffold for a simple web view or two to display real time data.
 Also, the instructions strictly says Ruby.
 So I took that as not using Rails and ruby core only.
-4. ORM.
-Not necessary.

 ### Instructions:
 If you look at the following URL (https://jsonplaceholder.typicode.com/todos) you will see a response containing data that is a list of todo items.
 Your task is to create an